 Jennifer Fisher was already a successful businesswoman when she decided to pursue her Executive MBA.
-Then an Account General Manager at Pearson, with a decade and a half’s experience in sales and marketing roles, she wanted to pursue an executive level position for the opportunity to lead and mentor others.
+Then an Account General Manager at Pearson, with a decade and a half's experience in educational sales and marketing roles, she hoped to land an executive-level position for the opportunity to lead and mentor others.

-When Jennifer was accepted into the program, her manager at Pearson was very supportive, but Jennifer knew taking on a full-time master’s program in addition to a full-time career would be challenging.
-“Sales careers typically involve greater than 40-50 hours per week,” reflects Jennifer.
-“You’re not just working 9-5, but nights and weekends, conferences and preparation for all kinds of customer events.”
-Used to the hectic schedule, she “just made it work.”
+At the time Jennifer was first accepted into the program, her manager at Pearson was "very supportive," but Jennifer knew taking on a full-time masters program in addition to a full-time career would be as challenging as it was rewarding.
+"Sales careers typically involve greater than 40-50 hours per week," states Jennifer.
+"You're not just working 9-5, but nights and weekends, conferences, and preparation for all kinds of customer events."
+Used to the hectic schedule, she "just made it work."

-Jennifer believes she was picked for two reasons: “Females are unfortunately underrepresented in business programs, and our program director wanted to highlight leadership from a woman's perspective.”
-Secondly, as one of the more “seasoned” students in her cohort, Jennifer had a lot of leadership experience on which to draw.
+Upon graduation, Jennifer was asked to be her class's commencement speaker.
+The Baylor program doesn't recognize a valedictorian; instead, it chooses one student to represent the cohort.
+Jennifer believes she was picked for two reasons: "Females are often underrepresented in business programs, and our program director wanted to highlight leadership from a woman's perspective."
+Secondly, as one of the more seasoned students in her cohort, Jennifer had a lot of leadership experience on which to draw.

 In her speech, Jennifer recalled a trip she took to Fort Davis, one of the "darkest" (in terms of the absence of light pollution) spots in North America.
 She attended a star party at the McDonald Observatory, where she was struck by the way that astronomers use scientific tools to study planets they can't actually see.
 Extending that metaphor, she wrote: "It's easy to imagine we are surrounded by vast, concentric circles in which opportunities orbit like unseen planets waiting to be discovered […] with the right tools.
 Thanks to Baylor's Executive MBA Program, our tool boxes are much better equipped than when we started."

-The speech was heard and felt by those students who’d made it through the program with her.
-“Potential students need to consider the challenge of managing school with other parts of their lives,” Jennifer says.
-“It’s tough to work and go to school; you need a support system in place.”
+The speech was heard and felt by those students who'd made it through the program with her—which was not everyone.
+"Potential students need to consider the challenge of managing school with other parts of their lives," Jennifer says.
+"It's tough to work and go to school; you need a support system in place."

 Investing your time into an Executive MBA is a big step.
 That is why, at Baylor University’s Hankamer School of Business we are committed to helping you juggle work, school and family responsibilities through our signature Learn Life Balance.